-A nice thing about this Portuguese chicken marinade is that it’s just for chicken wings; I use it for chicken thighs, drumsticks, breast meat skewers, prawns, pork and it’s even nice on things like tofu, mushrooms, eggplant and zucchini.
+A nice thing about this Portuguese chicken marinade is that it’s not just for chicken wings; I use it for chicken thighs, drumsticks, breast meat skewers, prawns, pork and it’s even nice on things like tofu, mushrooms, eggplant and zucchini.

 COOKING CHICKEN WINGS